josina1234/docs/bluerov/build_and_flash.rst

 You need to be able to reach the BlueROV's Raspberry Pi via ssh.
 The most convenient way is to create a :code:`bash` script.

-.. note:: Please update the following code block in case the BlueROV's host or username changes.
+.. attention:: Please update the following code block in case the BlueROV's host or username changes.

 .. code-block:: sh
    :linenos: